 BCB Community Bank will never ask you to update your account information via email, mobile messaging or telephone contact.
 Should you receive an email with this type of request consider it fraud.
 DO NOT RESPOND to it and IMMEDIATELY DELETE it from your inbox.
 We will never initiate a call to you and ask you to provide personal or financial information over the phone.
 Additionally, we will not send mobile messages requesting customers to update their financial or personal information.
 If you mistakenly respond to a fraudulent email, mobile message or phone call, please contact us immediately at (201) 823-0700, or click here for after business hours to report any fraudulent activity.

 BCB Community Bank values its Customers and their financial well-being.
 We want to provide key information to help our customers become aware of important alerts. (i.e. fraud incidents) or information about new rules and regulations that may affect you.

-like to get you up to speed on the newest and best ways to protect yourself online.
+At BCB Community Bank we would like to get you up to speed on the newest and best ways to protect yourself online.

 The following is a checklist of online banking tips that will help you keep your

 Set your anti-virus and anti-spyware software to daily auto-update.

 Don't click pop-ups and never download e-mail files from unknown senders or websites you don't trust.

 Use the BCB Secure e-mail portal (see left) when you send identifiable personal or financial information to BCB.

 When making online transactions, be sure the web address begins with https-not just http (the "s" stands for secure).
 Also, look for a key or padlock icon in your browser window.